jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 system level that you do not have inside.
 You cannot scale one box.
 But you can scale a system.

-There are not usually the same notions of discovery, right?
-Somewhat, you know, maybe if you are talking about injection and things like that.
+There are not usually the same notions of discovery.
+Somewhat.
+Maybe if you are talking about injection and things like that.
 But the true notion of discovery is a distributed thing.
 Elasticity is the same kind of thing.
 So we know that systems are dynamic, and that has implications for the programming languages.

 [Time 0:42:46]